r-tanya/Living-Lexicon/Future-Developments.md

    - Visual indicators show which words belong to which categories
    - Custom order lessons and words within them
    - Quick-add option to save searches directly to a chosen list

-   - Collapsible sidebar to replace navigation buttons on the bottom of the screen:
+   (Mockup) Collapsible sidebar to replace navigation buttons on the bottom of the screen:
-     ![Current vs Sidebar UI](images/sidebar_mockup_1.png)
-     Sidebar expands when double-clicked, revealing nested lessons under the My Dictionary tab:
+     ![Current vs Sidebar UI](images/sidebar_mockup_1.png) (Mockup) Sidebar expands when double-clicked, revealing nested lessons under the My Dictionary tab:
      ![Expanded Sidebar with Lessons](images/sidebar_mockup_2.png)

 3. **Improved learning experience**